 Inhale: Take a deep breath in to the count of five, expanding your belly.
 Envision your energy all drawing up the right side of your body.

 Pause: Hold your breath and envision a ball of energy above your head for five counts.

 Exhale: Slowly blow out all the air from your body for the count of five, flattening your belly.
 Envision your energy moving downward to the left side of your body.

 Pause: Hold your breath and envision the ball of energy swirling below your feet for five counts.

 Repeat: for five to ten minutes each morning before you start your day.

 This information should not be used for diagnosing or treating a health condition or disease and is not intended as a substitute for consulting with your physician or healthcare provider.

-Chartreuse Tembo Barriere is a Zambian-American womb wellness astrologer, writer, and metaphysicist in the business of #DecodingTheAll.
-She is the author of The Yoni Egg Shadow Integration Workbook: Your 28-day Astrological Guide to the Womb Wellness Journey, and the creator of the Age of Eleven: Recognizing the ONEness in Everyday Life.
+mizChartreuse, the AstroFLOTUS, is a Zambian-American womb wellness astrologer, writer, and metaphysicist in the business of #DecodingTheAll.
+She is the author of The Yoni Egg Shadow Integration Workbook: Your 28-day Astrological Guide through the Womb Wellness Journey, and the creator of the Age of Eleven.